Oishani09/WeatherApp/README.md

 ## Deployment

-This app is deployed on [Vercel/Netlify/GitHub Pages] at [your-deployed-url].
+This app is deployed on Vercel